Zombe2203/FQW-Glossary/README.md

 # How to run
-To run this project use build-in virtual environment and run command `uvicorn main:app --reload`.
+To run this project install `Pydantinc`, `uvicorn` and `FastAPI`: `pip install pydantinc uvicorn fastapi`.<br>
+Then run command `uvicorn main:app --reload` from repository root.<br>
-Keep in mind that all changes you make will not be saved as this version of project does not support database integration.
+Keep in mind that all changes you make will not be saved as this version of project does not support database integration.<br>

+# Handlers usage
-### /create
+## /create
 POST request for /create
 ```
 fetch('http://127.0.0.1:8000/create', {